Equality methods and hashcodes

 Sort position equality: object.eq(other)

-in a sorted collection.
-Though not used directly, the related method compareTo() is
+collection.
+Though not used directly, the related method compareTo() is used

 Equivalence: object.equals(other)